Climate change impacts on basin-scale water resources

 Project rationale and key aims

 Climate change impact studies on freshwater resources commonly employ a wide range of socio-economic and climate scenarios.
-Such variability complicates comparisons of the impacts for different socio-economic and climate futures, and prevents a systematic understanding of the effects of proposed policy measures to reduce greenhouse gas emissions.
-Using a common suite of a climate and socio-economic scenarios, we are working with partner institutions around the world (Table 1) to assess the impacts of climate change and future development on freshwater resources at the basin scale and to quantify uncertainty in these predictions.
+Such variability complicates comparisons of the impacts for different socio-economic and climate futures and prevents a systematic understanding of the effects of proposed policy measures to reduce greenhouse gas emissions.
+Using a common suite of a climate and socio-economic scenarios and working with partner institutions around the world, UCL-led research assesses the impacts of climate change and future development on freshwater resources at the basin scale and quantifies uncertainty in these predictions.

 Basin-scale water resources

 Mitigation and adaptation to climate change and accelerated development will normally be conducted at the basin scale.
 Hydrological models at the basin scale allow for more explicit representations of available freshwater resources (e.g. soil water, groundwater) and demand than is permitted by global macro-scale models, and aid the evaluation of freshwater availability predicted by these macro-scale hydrological models.
 Basin-scale studies also provide an excellent forum to assess indicator metrics of adaptation, risk and vulnerability defined at the global scale.

 High-resolution (0.5º x 0.5º) future climate predictions based on a GCM pattern-scaling approach (ClimGen) will be used to drive